ryantd42/NY-Legislative-Git/2023/A7368A-2023/bill.md

   May 18, 2023
   ___________

- Introduced  by  M.  of  A.  MAGNARELLI  -- read once and referred to the Committee on Corporations, Authorities and Commissions
+ Introduced  by  M. of A. MAGNARELLI, STIRPE -- read once and referred to the Committee on Corporations, Authorities and Commissions --  commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee

  AN ACT enacting the "Syracuse regional  airport  authority  design-build act";  and providing for the repeal of such provisions upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: